Casheeew/learn-chinese/docs/guide.md

 - [ ] Learn the sounds.
 - [ ] Drill the tones.
-- [ ] Setup Anki and Yomitan properly, including a mining deck.
+- [ ] Setup Anki and Yomitan properly, including a mining flow.
 - [ ] Finish a first vocabulary deck and grammar resource.
 - [ ] Get input and mine from Chinese content and try to get output with natives.
 - [ ] If desired, learn how to write.